elhalag93/cartoon-runpod/HIGH_QUALITY_GUIDE.md

-# 💎 HIGH QUALITY Cartoon Animation System
+# 💎 ULTRA HIGH QUALITY Cartoon Animation System - 1024x1024

-## 🚀 **Maximum Quality Configuration**
+## 🚀 **Ultra Maximum Quality Configuration**

-Your cartoon animation system has been upgraded to deliver **MAXIMUM QUALITY** results regardless of cost.
+Your cartoon animation system has been upgraded to deliver **ULTRA HIGH QUALITY 1024x1024** results with no compromises.
 Here's what's new:

 ## 🔧 **High Quality Model Upgrades**